hundredrabbits/Orca-c/README.md

 ## Prerequisites

-libc, POSIX, C99 compiler, `make`.
-Tested to build on Linux and Mac (gcc, clang.)
-No native Windows port yet, but it will probably build with cygwin already.
+POSIX, C99 compiler, `bash` for the build script.
+Tested to build on Linux and Mac with GCC and clang.
+No native Windows port yet, but it will probably already build under cygwin.

 ## Build

+You can use the build script directly, or with the `make` wrapper.

+### Make

 ```sh
 make [debug or release, default is debug]